 Food waste in Brisbane

-Food waste is the largest volume of avoidable material that goes into Brisbane landfill every year, representing 26% of the average rubbish bin contents from Brisbane homes.
-Research shows that about one in five bags of food that we buy is being wasted, adding around $2,200 to $3,800 of additional cost per household every year.
+Food waste is the largest volume of avoidable material that goes into Brisbane landfill every year, representing about one quarter of the average rubbish bin's contents from Brisbane homes.

 Food waste facts